 Guaranteed income helps parents in Baltimore, New York and Mississippi – Reuters

 Guaranteed Income (IG) is similar, but not quite identical, to Universal Basic Income (UBI).
-While UBI aims to provide enough money for basic subsistence to every adult, guaranteed income could provide a more modest amount – less than enough to live on – to a more targeted group of people.
+While UBI aims to provide enough money for basic subsistence to every adult, guaranteed income might provide a more modest amount – less than enough to live on – to a more targeted group of people.

 The time seems right for a series of GI programs that target low-income parents.
 With the end of the Biden administration’s expanded child tax credit and rising inflation, America’s poorest families are finding it harder to make ends meet.